MinekPo1/FuSS/spec.md

 ## Defining functions

 A function definition starts with the `static func` keyword.
-After that, the function service type and name is specified, with the type being first, followed by brackets, in which arguments may be specified, with the argument types and names in them, seperated by commas.
-Argument types preceed their names and are seperated by one or more spaces.
+After that, the function service type and name is specified, with the type being first, followed by brackets, in which arguments may be specified, with the argument types and names in them, separated by commas.
+Argument types precede their names and are separated by one or more spaces.
-If a argument has a defult value, after its name, the value is placed, prefixed by one or more space.
+If a argument has a default value, after its name, the value is placed, prefixed by one or more space.

 After the brackets the body is placed, surrounded by square brackets.